Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Throughput Formulations and Solutions Without Inter-Cell Interference

+The single user case is the simplest case wherein a user at location $\mathbf{p}$ alone is considered.
+We start our analysis with per-user rate, which is the common measure of interest, achieved by a user at $\mathbf{p}$ with its nearest AP at $\mathbf{q}_{\mathcal{E}(\mathbf{p})}$, as per the VQ principles discussed above.
+We also approximate the large-scale fading coefficients, given in \eqref{eqn:pathloss}, by

 since $r_0$ is much smaller than the dimensions of the area under consideration.
 Note that the second subscript has been dropped for the ensuing analyses, since we consider a single user.
-Due to the fact that \eqref{eqn:R_single_user} is the cell averaged ergodic capacity $C = \mathbb{E}_{\mathbf{p}} \left\{ R_{\text{per-user}} \right\}$, for the small-cell system considered in this work, $C$ can then be written as in \eqref{eqn:multicell_capacity_1} by using the SINR $\phi_{k_m}$ in \eqref{eqn:sinr}.
-In the following subsection, we first consider the special case when ICI is neglected, as in \cite[Ch.
-4]{nay18t}.
+Let us define the average rate, utilizing the SNR $\psi_{k_{\mathcal{E}(\mathbf{p})}}$ (obtained from \eqref{eqn:sinr} by neglecting ICI and replacing $m$ with $\mathcal{E}(\mathbf{p})$) as follows